Softsun2/dotfiles-nix-darwin/readme.md

 My current workflow is a manifestation of my state of being.
 Fragile, distracted, and shallow.

 I desire an intentional and static development environment.
-Where the feeling of incompleteness spawns from actual unfinished work and not a slew of applications with configurations slightly conflict with my mood.
+Where the feeling of incompleteness spawns from actual unfinished work and not a slew of applications with configurations slightly misaligned to my mood.

 ## Todo